putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

 - Read the data from a db table. jdbc, dao, (all records)
 - Take the data into a structure - A DTO or CustomerDbo (with Mapper).
 - Do they create an immutable EnhancedCustomer with distance?
-- Calculate the distance from begining point to each (and hold against name and maybe address. earth flat.. use lib in final sol)
+- Calculate the distance from begining point to each (and hold against name and maybe address.
+    Ask if they know how that distance might be calculated in lib. ie Pythagoras and what assumptions that involves in practice. ie. flat earth not curved. use lib in final sol)
 - Can then just sort (with Comparator or Comparable) and take first 10.
     A TreeMap is sometimes suggested (Red Black Tree).
 Requires Comparable or Comparator for keys.
     - guaranteed log(n) time cost for the containsKey,get,put and remove operations
+    - If they use a Map and the key is a Double.
+What happens with 2 identical distances?
 - What is returned?
 Should just be the Customer (no need to expose internal distance). ie stream.map.

 ## Scala Fold design